-- Greeters: Choose your cheeriest reps to work the information desk.
-Have them scan badges and direct visitors to specific areas and/or experts.
-They can also stand near the aisles to engage passersby. - Transition/qualifiers: These team members qualify attendees and move them toward an appropriate staff person or product area. - Experts: Seasoned salespeople and specialists who are knowledgeable about your organization's offerings and can direct product areas or demos. - Floaters: This flexible crew serves as backup and can help wherever needed.
+Greeters: Choose your cheeriest people to work the information desk, scan badges, and direct visitors to specific areas or experts.
+They can also stand near the aisles to engage passersby.

+Transition/qualifiers: These team members qualify attendees and move them toward an appropriate staff person or product area.

+Experts: Seasoned salespeople or specialists who direct product areas or demos.

+Floaters: These staffers serve as backup and can help wherever needed.

+Dress the part

+Whether or not you go with a booth uniform, decide what vibe you hope to convey for your brand.
+Then encourage folks to dress accordingly.

+Approachable and fun

+T-shirt and jeans

+Educational Suits

+Comic Con Cosplay capes/wigs/clown shoes

+If you do decide on a coordinated look or outfit, make sure it's comfortable and easy to wear.

-Booth size matters
+Staffing size

-Wondering about how many team members?
+Not sure how many staffers you need?

-- Start with the booth size to determine appropriate coverage.
-Consider people in relation to space so there's a good mix of mingling and open area. - A good rule of thumb is one staff member per 100 square feet of open/working space. - This quick calculation allows everyone to interact, with some elbow room for visitors, staff, and products.
+Start with the booth size to determine appropriate coverage, and also consider social distancing - reduce staffers to ensure enough open space for attendees to enter comfortably.

+A good rule of thumb is one staff member per 100 square feet of open/working space.

-100 sq. ft.
+This quick calculation allows everyone to interact, with some breathing room for visitors, staff, and products.